It seems incredible that a text file can be important for the proper functioning of a company.

 Nov 17 07:20:32 cylon3 systemd: Starting Cleanup of Temporary Directories…

-On Linux systems, logs are stored in files located in /var/log directory, although many programs handle their own logs and save them in /var/log/
+On Linux systems, logs are stored in files located in /var/log directory, although many programs handle their own logs and save them in /var/log/.
+The advantage of Linux is that most logs are plain text log files, accessible and visible from any text handling tool, unlike Windows events that can only be accessed through the event viewer and/or low level API.

 Some of the most important logs in Linux and that should be in all systems are the following: